Our area councils lead, coordinate and nurture our organisation and our humanitarian activities across areas of Aotearoa New Zealand.

 4. Integrity – protecting the integrity of New Zealand Red Cross by ensuring members understand our values and principles and follow the expected standards of behaviour.

-All area council chairs meet as a group regularly with the National President, the Secretary General and staff to share ideas and discuss work.
+All area council chairs meet as a group regularly with the National President, the Secretary General and employees to share ideas and discuss work.

 Refer to section six of the Regulations for detailed information about area councils and how they work.